-TOTAL BS DEGREE CREDITS 181
+TOTAL DEGREE CREDITS 181

 Upper Division Major and Core Credits 67

-Lower Division Major and Core Credits 58
+Lower Division Major and Core Credits 50

 Upper Division General Education Credits 24

-Lower Division General Education Credits 32
+Lower Division General Education Credits 40

-Total Dacificion 3 Degree of cuits

 In addition to the courses listed, at designated points in their programs of study, students are required to complete with a passing grade a seminar course.
-Students must complete the Senior Seminar during the quarter in which they finish the Bachelor's degree requirements to graduate from a Bachelor's degree program.
+Students must complete the E410 Senior Seminar during the quarter in which they finish the Bachelor's degree requirements to graduate from a Bachelor's degree program.

-^{} Credit totals do not include Foundation Courses.
-Students must either demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam or by successful completion of Foundation Courses.
+Credit totals do not include Foundation Courses.
+Students must demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam, approved exemption based on previously completed coursework, or by successful completion of Foundation Courses.